DiegoCiccia/runview/README.md

 ```

 Close and reopen VSCode.
 Now, `runview` should be working inside VSCode.
-Open a .sthlp file inside VSCode (right click -> Open with... -> VSCode, or make it the default program for .sthlp files).
+Open a .sthlp file inside VSCode (right click on the file -> Open with... -> VSCode, or make it the default program for .sthlp files).
 Press `CTRL + ALT + N`.
 A Stata Window will pop open and you will see the .sthlp file as if it was loaded with the `help` function.